dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 #### `eng/common/templates/jobs/source-build.yml`

 This is one level deeper than `eng/common/templates/jobs/jobs.yml`.
-It is a `jobs` template that produces just the set of source-build jobs based on the specified `platforms`.
+It is a `jobs` template that produces just the set of source build jobs based on the specified `platforms`.
 Or, just one job with the default platform, if managed-only.